When will Concur Travel & Expense go live? [Expand]

 My flight is on a carrier which is part of the Star Alliance.
 Does that mean my flight is Fly America compliant?
 [Expand]

 No. Star Alliance membership does not determine compliance with Fly America requirements.
 The Star Alliance is a network that provides a comprehensive end-to-end service for frequent flyers.
-Star Alliance does not infer U.S. Flag Carrier status on its members absent the utilization of a code-shared flight with a U.S. carrier designator.
+Star Alliance does not confer U.S. Flag Carrier status on its members absent the utilization of a code-shared flight with a U.S. carrier designator.

 Can I take advantage of Open Skies Agreements to be Fly America Compliant where required?
 [Expand]